 Cooking a turkey to the correct internal temperature is crucial for food safety.
 Poultry, including turkey, can harbor harmful bacteria such as Salmonella and Campylobacter.
 These bacteria can cause foodborne illnesses if the turkey is not cooked thoroughly.
 By following the recommended cooking times, you can ensure that the turkey is cooked to a safe temperature, eliminating any potential health risks.

-See also How to cook and mash sweet potatoes
+See also How to cook peppers on the stove

 2. Moisture and tenderness